UoA-eResearch/tidy-data/episodes/04-quality-control.md

 chosen a list of values, enter a comma-delimited or semi-colon list of allowable values in the `Source` box.

-Let's try this out by setting the plot column in our spreadsheet to only allow plot values that are integers between 1 and 24.
+Let's try this out by setting the plot column in our [clean spreadsheet](data/survey_data_spreadsheet_clean.csv) to only allow plot values that are integers between 1 and 24.

-1. Select the `plot_id` column
+1. Select the `plot` column
 2. On the `Data` tab select `Data Validation`
 3. In the `Allow` box select `Whole number`
 4. Set the minimum and maximum values to 1 and 24.